hkoi/dse-exercises/exercises/sql/Q202/en.md

 1. If there is such a book with ISBN-13 9781974715466, return all the information about that book.
 Include all the columns.
 2. Get the title of all `Technology` books.
 3. Get the title and number of pages of all books written by Donald Knuth.
+4. Get all the authors of all books in the library.
+Each author should appear exactly once.